alex-rsk/subtitles_generator/README.md

 ## Command line parameters

 *-delay*
-        Int, Specify a delay in seconds between each subtitle, (default 10)
+        Int, Specify a delay in seconds between each generation of subtitles (default 10).

 *-fifoname*
-        String, Specify a name for mkfifo named pipe, default is 'subtitle_pipe' in the current folder (default "/tmp/subtitle_pipe")
+        String, Specify a path to named pipe (mkfifo), default is '/tmp/subtitle_pipe'.

 *-inc*
         Boolean, If true, timecodes in subtitles will incrementing to textduration, default is true.

 *-mode*
      String, specify a mode of writing subtitles:
 * 'file' writes each sub to a separate file,
 * 'stdout' writes each to stdout,